Israeli–Palestinian conflict: Water resources

 While Israel's consumption of this water has decreased since it began its occupation of the West Bank, it still consumes the majority of it: in the 1950s, Israel consumed 95% of the water output of the Western Aquifer, and 82% of that produced by the Northeastern Aquifer.
 Although this water was drawn entirely on Israel's own side of the pre-1967 border, the sources of the water are nevertheless from the shared groundwater basins located under both West Bank and Israel.

 In the Oslo II Accord, both sides agreed to maintain "existing quantities of utilization from the resources."
 In so doing, the Palestinian Authority established the legality of Israeli water production in the West Bank, subject to a Joint Water Committee (JWC).
 Moreover, Israel obligated itself in this agreement to provide water to supplement Palestinian production, and further agreed to allow additional Palestinian drilling in the Eastern Aquifer, also subject to the Joint Water Committee.
 The water that Israel receives comes mainly from the Jordan River system, the Sea of Galilee and two underground sources.
 According to a 2003 BBC article the Palestinians lack access to the Jordan River system.

 According to a report of 2008 by the Food and Agriculture Organization of the United Nations, water resources were confiscated for the benefit of the Israeli settlements in the Ghor.
 Palestinian irrigation pumps on the Jordan River were destroyed or confiscated after the 1967 war and Palestinians were not allowed to use water from the Jordan River system.
 Furthermore, the authorities did not allow any new irrigation wells to be drilled by Palestinian farmers, while it provided fresh water and allowed drilling wells for irrigation purposes at the Jewish settlements in the West Bank and Gaza Strip.

-A report was released by the UN in August 2012 and Max Gaylard, the UN Resident and Humanitarian Coordinator in the occupied Palestinian territory, explained at the launch of the publication: "Gaza will have half a million more people by 2020 while its economy will grow only slowly.
-In consequence, the people of Gaza will have an even harder time getting enough drinking water and electricity, or sending their children to school".
-Gaylard present alongside Jean Gough, of the UN Children's Fund (UNICEF), and Robert Turner, of the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA).
-The report projects that Gaza's population will increase from 1.6 million people to 2.1 million people in 2020, leading to a density of more than 5,800 people per square kilometre.
+In August 2012, the UN released a report projecting that Gaza's population would increase from 1.6 million to 2.1 million by 2020, raising population density to more than 5,800 people per square kilometre.
+At the report's launch, Max Gaylard, the UN Resident and Humanitarian Coordinator in the occupied Palestinian territory, appeared alongside Jean Gough of UNICEF and Robert Turner of UNRWA.
+Gaylard said that Gaza would have "half a million more people by 2020" while its economy would grow only slowly, making it harder for residents to obtain drinking water and electricity or send their children to school.